Alexis Gray-Lawson

 Alexis Amber Gray-Lawson (born April 21, 1987) is a basketball player who most recently played for the Phoenix Mercury of the Women's National Basketball Association.
 She was the 2010 recipient of the Frances Pomeroy Naismith award, which is presented by the WBCA annually to 'the nation's most outstanding NCAA Division I female basketball player who stands 5'8" tall or under".

-Childhood
+Early life and education

-Gray-Lawson was born April 21, 1987, in Oakland, California.
-Her parents are Orlando Gray and Roslyn Lawson.
+Gray-Lawson was born in Oakland, California to Orlando Gray and Roslyn Lawson.
 She has eight siblings, Kameron, Kenya, Layce, Violet, Vanessa, Kevin, William, and Kenny.
-Jason Kidd is a close family friend, she is related to Willie McGee who played for the St. Louis Cardinals.
+Jason Kidd is a close family friend.
+She is related to Willie McGee who played for the St. Louis Cardinals.

 High school career

 Gray-Lawson went to Oakland Tech for her entire high school career, and earned the 2005 second team Parade All-American and All-State Honors as she and California teammate Devanei Hampton led Oakland Tech to their second state title.
 She was ranked 17th nationally by the Blue Star Index and 25th by Mike White's All-Star Girls Report.
 She was listed as 5th by the NorCal Scouting Report.
 She was MVP of the 2004 California state Championships, named to the 2005 McDonald's All-American game, and the Senior Slam All-Star game in 2005.
 Oakland Tech retired her jersey, as they lost only one home game while she was there.
 She also played softball, earning three all-city honors and league MVP as a senior with the softball team.
 She competed on the volleyball team as a freshman as well.